shadowkrazee/JWOOD-SNHU-CS-Portfolio/README.md

 `How did you increase layers of security?
 In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?`

+I increased security by implementing HTTPS using self-signed RSA keys, and providing file authenticity validation using the SHA-256 hashing algorithm.

 `How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?`

+Security implementations were validated by testing the functionality, and through use of static code analysis tools from OWASP before and after implementation.

 `What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks`

+Use of hashing algorithms, static code analysis, key generation and HTTPS implementation are all useful skills when it comes to developing a secure application, or securing an existing one.

 `Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?`

+The Project 2 "Secure Software Report" and codebase would definitely be the big one from this class.
+The tasking combined much of what we learned through the course into one codebase so we got to apply everything we learned to a "real-life" scenario.

 # CS 255 - System Analysis and Design